Taaj035/alx-system_engineering-devops/0x01-shell_permissions/README.md

 9 This script sets the mode of the file hello
 10 This script sets the mode of the file hello the same as olleh’s mode.
 11 This script adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
 12 This script creates a directory called my_dir with permissions 751 in the working directory.
+13 This script changes the group owner to school for the file hello 14 This script changes the owner to vincent and the group owner to staff for all the files and directories in the working directory.
+15 This script changes the owner and the group owner of hello vincent and staff respectively.
+16 This script changes the owner of the file hello to betty only if it is owned by the user guillaume.
+17 This script will play the StarWars IV episode in the terminal.